ZiaCreatesIdeas/STUDY_BLENDER/doc/DonutTutorial.md

 ### Fixing Mesh Occlusion

-The mesh for the icing will be occluded by the base.
+The mesh for the icing will be occluded by the donut's base.
 So we pull the mesh forward by activating Snap, Proportional Editing and pressing 'G'
 then drop the selection.
+Do not drag the mouse or move any points.
 <p></p>

 | Command | Hot Key     | note |